wsor4035/dev.luanti.org/content/engine/script-engine.md

 Initialization
 --------------

 There are basicaly two initialization phases, on creation of application prototypes register lua\_api modules to ScriptApi.
-Once server is started a new ScriptApi instance is created wich initializes a new Lua stack using all initialization functions provided by lua\_api.
+Once server is started a new ScriptApi instance is created which initializes a new Lua stack using all initialization functions provided by lua\_api.

 Note about the image: Its partially outdated.
 Since commit 4e1f50035e860a00636ca5d804c267119df99601, the registerModApiModule function has been removed.